 Point is sharpened on back and side of lumen.
-Primarily for life science and industrial applications.
-Commonly known as lab point style #4 or reverse grind.
-Small volumes are hand ground and secondary grind angles are not toleranced, larger quantities may be machine ground and have tolerances applied.
-Standards: Regular (A) Bevel: 12-15° primary bevel angle, Short (B) Bevel: 18-20°, Quincke (C) Bevel 25-30°.
+Primarily for life science and industrial applications with loose tolerances.
+Gauges smaller than 22 (.028” OD) or thin walls less than .005” cannot be effectively hand sharpened.
+Also commonly known as lab point style #4 or reverse grind.
+Primary bevels are machine ground and small volumes are hand sharpened without tolerances.
+Larger quantities are machine ground and have tolerances applied to primary bevels and rotation angles.
+Standards: Regular Bevel: 12-15° primary bevel angle, Short Bevel: 18-20°, Quincke Bevel: 25-30°.

 CNC ground.
 Sharpened on front of lumen.
 Consistent geometry and cost effective at volume.
 Standards: Regular (A) Bevel: 12-15° primary bevel angle, Short (B) Bevel: 18-20°, Quincke (C) Bevel 25-30°.
 Custom primary angles and angles of rotation available.

 Primarily used to reduce coring during septum penetration.
 "Huber" point primary bevel is deflected behind lumen to approximately parallel with longitudinal axis.
 Please call regarding process limitations.

 Rotary swaged to a minimal flat then sharpened and polished.
 Limitations on sizes apply.
 Certain geometries may require custom tooling to be made and generate a modest engineering charge.
 Often, customers specify a hole or slot near the tip to permit liquid or gas passage.

 Formed and hermetically sealed spherical end.
 Often, customers specify a hole or slot near the tip to permit liquid or gas passage.